How To Water Your Plants

 Being that plants come from nature, whether they’re outdoor decor or inside aesthetics, rainwater is best.
 Rain barrels are amazing for watering your plants.
 You can even use melted snow.
 Just be sure you allow it to melt to room temperature.

 Tap water isn’t going to be the best for your plants.
 There is a lot of chlorine and heavy metals that can build up in the plant’s soil.
-If you are using tap water (which I’ve done plenty of times) let it sit out for 24 hours so the chlorine can evaporate.
+If you’re using tap water (which I’ve done plenty of times) let it sit out for 24 hours so the chlorine can evaporate.

 Filtered Water is great for plants.
 It removes a lot of the chlorine and heavy metals that are in tap water.
 However, be sure to allow the water to come to room temperature before use.